MunGell/awesome-for-beginners/README.md

 - [Visual Studio Code](https://github.com/Microsoft/vscode/labels/good%20first%20issue) _(label: good first issue)_ <br>A new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 - [TSLint](https://github.com/palantir/tslint/labels/good%20first%20issue) _(label: good first issue)_ <br>An extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
 - [tslint-eslint-rules](https://github.com/buzinas/tslint-eslint-rules/labels/nice%20first%20contribution) _(label: nice first contribution)_ <br> ESLint rules for TSLint.
+- [cookiesense](https://github.com/MattL019/cookiesense/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+) _(label: good first issue)_ <br> cookiesense is a client-side cookie consent manager, allowing you to easily request cookie permission from users with minimal effort written in TypeScript
 ## Contribute

 Contributions are welcome!
 See the [contribution guidelines](CONTRIBUTING.md).